-The first phase of the cardiac rehabilitation begins based on a written doctor's referral.
-During the first phase, patients with coronary artery disease, those who had a heart attack and are recovering form heart surgery and other cardiac diseases engage in monitored low level exercise and receive patient education.
+Cardiac rehabilitation begins after a physician’s referral is placed.
+During phase 1 cardiac rehab, patients with coronary artery disease, those who have had a heart attack, those recovering from heart surgery, heart failure and other cardiac diseases, engage in monitored, low-level exercise and receive patient education.

 - Preventing weakness and complications caused by prolonged bed rest